zaphB/polyp/README.md

     wire(*optsB)
 ```

-The unary `*` operator applied to objects unpacks the obect into a parameter list.
+The unary `*` operator applied to objects unpacks the object into a parameter list.
 This way it is not necessary to write down all argument names anymore, which is helpful in layouts with many free parameters.

 ## QR codes